graysonarts/writing/august2015/draft.md

 "Sorry for the interruption.
 Ji is one of our newest agents working in the field.
 She has great potential, but doubts herself too much."

-"It is quite alright.
+"It is quite all right.
 It's important to make time for your employees, and to make them feel they are valuable members of your team."
 Her voice thick with Bavarian influences.

 "Indeed.
 Now where were we?"